Washington-coder/React-Native-basics/README.md

 # What is React Native ?

 React Native is a framework to develop cross-platform applications for IOS and Android operating systems using JavaScript.

+# Expo vs CLI
+There are two different ways to approach a React Native application.

+### CLI
+If you intend to use an emulator to see how your application behaves, especially when using an emulator for iOS (you'll need a Mac for it), I'd say that the CLI is your path to getting into React Native development.
+Also, there is a lot of emulator-related stuff to configure going this way, so I recommend this path __if you really need to use emulators__.

+### Expo
+If you're a super laid-back coder who just wants to keep things chill and test both Android and iOS systems (you'll need an iOS mobile device for it) with your own hands, then Expo is the right vibe for you.
+All you gotta have is the __Expo app on your smartphone and Node.js__.